-From undiagnosed chest pains to ischaemic heart failure
+From undiagnosed chest pains to bypass surgery

-His first clues were more subtle.
-“I was walking up the road and I would have to stop every so often as I got breathless and sore in the chest – that was during the year 2000.
+"I'd be walking up the road and I would have to stop every so often as I got breathless and sore in the chest – that was during the year 2000."

 "It was like someone was turning a vice around my stomach, squeezing me.
-I said to my wife 'I can hardly breathe' and all I got was a thump in the side and ‘don’t yell at me, boy'.
+I said to my wife 'I can hardly breathe' and all I got was a thump in the side and, 'Don't yell at me, boy'.

 In his doctors' hands

-Warren wasn't too worried about what would happen next – he had full faith in his doctors.
-When he was wheeled into theatre, Warren told them he couldn’t sleep.
-“They said ‘we will soon fix that'.
+Warren wasn't too worried about the surgery – he had full faith in his doctors.
+When he was wheeled into theatre, Warren told them he hadn't been sleeping.

+"They said, 'We will soon fix that'.
 They put an injection in my hand and that was the finish of that."

 Warren's secret to recovery – keep active

 "I started walking around, thinking I was going to help myself.
-They said, 'Get back into bed, you have just had major surgery.’”
+They said, 'Get back into bed, you have just had major surgery'."

 "Later that year, in December, I went on the Hump Ridge Track with two people from the Phoenix Club (a Dunedin cardiac support club)," he adds.

 "If I didn't feel right, I would be around to the doctor smartly.
 The doctor only sees me when I come in to get my prescription."

 Shared December 2016